carlfranklin/NorthwindBlazor/README.md

 Do NOT create separate partial classes.
 Keep all methods in the DataManager class.

-Ensure that there are no duplicate methods
+Ensure that there are no duplicate methods.

-Add the DataManager as a service in Program.cs
+Add the DataManager as a service in Program.cs.

 Make sure it builds
 ```